"Dearly beloved. Gems. Humans. Lions big and small. Living gourds. Onion."

 - The tribute act The Bootleg Beatles topped this with Neil Harrison as Lennon saying "And the people in the really cheap seats, rustle your giros!" (girocheque = UK welfare payment)

 - There is some discussion about how "Ladies and Gentlemen" excludes those who consider themselves neither or both.
-Some suggest hosts say variations of those listed on this page.
+Some suggest hosts say variations of those listed on this page, such as "guys, gals, and non-binary pals".

 - In Israel, the audience is nowadays usually referred to as kahal nikhbad, ‘respected audience’.